 Published quarterly, GDP is the broadest gauge of demand in the domestic economy.
 Technically, GDP is the sum of spending by federal, state, and local governments, private consumers, and businesses for investment purposes.
 Exports are also included in GDP, while imports are subtracted as these goods are not produced by the U.S. economy.
-Typically, an economy is considered to be in recession when GDP falls for two consecutive quarters.1 Following a recession, an economy enters a recovery phase that typically lasts for several years.
+Typically, an economy is considered to be in recession when GDP falls for two consecutive quarters.
+Following a recession, an economy enters a recovery phase that typically lasts for several years.

-What to watch: A reasonable rate of GDP growth in the coming years is likely to be 2.5 - 3.0%.
+What to watch: A reasonable rate of GDP growth in the coming years is likely to be 2.5 - 3.0 percent.
 This indicates that the economy is growing at a sustainable pace, and growth rates at this level should facilitate healthy demand for equipment without putting excessive upward pressure on interest rates due to inflation concerns.
 GDP is one of the indicators used by financial markets and policy makers.
-As the economy approaches full capacity, the Federal Reserve Bank ("Fed") may raise borrowing costs to hold inflation pressures in check.
+As the economy approaches full capacity, the Federal Reserve Bank ("Fed") is likely to continue raising borrowing costs through the federal funds rate to hold inflation pressures in check.